preranah7/Backend-Notes/README.md

 # BACKEND

-This repository covers most of the topics related to backend in detail!
+This repository covers most of the topics related to backend with code snippets in detail!

 # Node.js